San Pedro Valley - Geologic History

 Mississippian Period

-further away from the Cochise County area and a light-colored, thick-bedded
+The shoreline moved further away from the Cochise County area and a

 cliff-former.